-The North-South Research Programme is a collaborative scheme arising from the Government’s Shared Island initiative.
+The North-South Research Programme is a collaborative scheme funded by the Government of Ireland through the Shared Island Fund.
 The €40 million NSRP funds allocated in July 2021 are being delivered by the Higher Education Authority (HEA) on behalf of the Department of Further and Higher Education, Research Innovation and Science (DFHERIS).
-A further €10 million was announced by the Department of the Taoiseach in December 2022 bringing the total funding for the programme to €50 million.
+The HEA has since provided €5.6m in additional funding with a further €10 million announced by the Department of the Taoiseach in December 2022 bringing the total funding for the programme to €55.6 million.

 Description of the North-South Research Programme (NSRP)